 A couple of years ago I hosted my nephew Stefano on his way to St. Moritz where he was working, at that time, as kitchen Commis at the Metropol Hotel inner restaurant.
-Today he sweats as Sous-Chef in a cozy Swiss restaurant: although he has to bear a lot more physical and psychological pressure, he gets more professional satisfactions.
+Today he sweats as Sous-Chef in a cozy Swiss restaurant: although he has to bear more physical and psychological pressure, he gets boosted professional satisfactions.

 One of Stefano’s February 2017 appealing main courses: Spaghetti made from cucumber, drenched in French sauce and covered with fresh marinated salmon slices topped by onion’s sprouts.
-In the hereunder two pictures, on the left, Stefano while pouring liquid nitrogen to prepare a quick recipe; on the right while being in a restaurant cellar for choosing a seasoned North-East Italy specialty called Speck: hunch pork, cured with spices.
+In the hereunder two pictures, on the left, Stefano while pouring liquid nitrogen to prepare a quick recipe and, on the right, in a restaurant cellar while choosing a seasoned North-East Italy specialty, called Speck: hunch pork, cured with spices.